MSallermann/chemfit/docs/src/usage/objective_functions.rst

 The ``CombinedObjectiveFunction``
 #########################################

-The :py:class:`scme_fitting.combined_objective_function.CombinedObjectiveFunction` class is used to turn a list of individual objective functions into a single objective function which is the (weighted) sum of the individual terms.
+The :py:class:`chemfit.combined_objective_function.CombinedObjectiveFunction` class is used to turn a list of individual objective functions into a single objective function which is the (weighted) sum of the individual terms.

 Using it directly is likely not needed.
-You are more likely to indirectly use it via the derived class :py:class:`scme_fitting.multi_energy_objective_function.MultiEnergyObjectiveFunction`.
+You are more likely to indirectly use it via the derived class :py:class:`chemfit.multi_energy_objective_function.MultiEnergyObjectiveFunction`.

 Its use is demonstrated in the following:

 .. code-block:: python

-    from scme_fitting.combined_objective_function import CombinedObjectiveFunction
+    from chemfit.combined_objective_function import CombinedObjectiveFunction

     def a(p):
         return 1.0 * p["x"]**2